adarshp/adarsh.cc/shadow_cv.md

 article](https://www.nature.com/articles/nj7322-467a) and others.

 # After grad school
+- January 2024
+  - Two rejections from AISTATS 2024
 - September 2023
   - Two rejections (one second-author paper and one last-author paper) from NeurIPS 2023 main track.